 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.
 Our rich, broad and engaging learning experiences are based on a creative approach, which inspires, challenges and supports all children to achieve success.
-We strive to engage disadvantaged pupils through trips or visitors, workshops, dress up days, drama or open-ended stimuli, with the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.
+We strive to engage disadvantaged pupils through trips or visitors, workshops, dress up days, drama or open-ended stimuli, with the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged pupils and improved pupils through trips or visitors, workshops, dress up days, drama or open-ended stimuli, with the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged pupils attainment will be sustained and improved alongside progress for their disadvantaged pupils.

 Opportunities for purposeful outdoor learning are identified and encourage curiosity and creativity within the world around them.
 Forest school is a core element of our provision and feeds into the richness of experiences we seek to offer disadvantaged pupils.
 We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.

-Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the National Tutoring Programme and school-led tutoring for pupils whose education has been worst affected including non-disadvantaged pupils.
+Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through school-led tutoring for pupils whose education has been worst affected including non-disadvantaged pupils.

-Our approach responds to common challenges and individual needs, and is informed by our regular assessment of pupil's progress and wellbeing.
+Our approach responds to common challenges and individual needs and is informed by our regular assessment of pupil's progress and wellbeing.
 Half-termly meetings focused alternately on academic progress and wellbeing, during which all pupils are discussed, ensure that we can act early at the point where needs are identified.